6. 3D Scanning and printing¶

 Additive manufacturing process is a process that adds successive layers of material to create an object.
 Creating a terracotta sculpture by adding soil part by part is Additive Process.

 I initially designed a dovetail joint, but as it turns out there are machines that can create this “impossible” joint.
+I decided to make a Pendant for my Cat’s Collar with a Ball inside it.

-So I made a heart shaped pendant and test printed in a bigger scale.
+I made a heart shaped pendant and test printed in a bigger scale.
 The heart shaped pendant has a circular ball inside of it which can be viewed from outside through the “jaalis” in the outside.
 The ball can move inside the pendant.

 It is impossible to make such a design using traditional subtractive methods because the inside of the pendant cannot be subtracted away and yet isolate the circle cannot be isolate.